YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 ```

 Add new custom metric for HPA,
-The metric already filled in prometheus-adapter.values:
+the metric already filled in prometheus-adapter.values:
 ```
 ...
 ...